lggaray/CMV-Classifier/README.md

 ![Scores](Classifier_report_scores.png)

 We selected the highest-performing feature sets (8, 12 and 13) and the classifiers that achieved the best scores (SVM, AdaBoost and MLP).
-We then measured overfitting in these models by calling scikit-learn’s cross_val_score[http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html] function, a k-fold cross-validation algorithm for which we chose k=10.
-We calculated the mean and standard deviation and represented this data with a boxplot.
+We then measured overfitting in these models by calling scikit-learn’s [cross_val_score](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html) function, a k-fold cross-validation algorithm for which we chose k=10.
+We calculated the mean and standard deviation and represented this data with a [boxplot](https://en.wikipedia.org/wiki/Box_plot).

 ![Cv](Classifier_report_crossvalidation.png)
 ![Plot1](cv-set8.png)
 ![Plot2](cv-set12.png)
 ![Plot3](cv-set13.png)

 The three models are very close in performance.
-Set 12 is the less prone to overfitting and also achieves the highest accuracy, precision and recall scores with the MLP classifier.
-However, it is important to note that even though set 8 has the lowest scores, it includes less features and consequently runs a little faster, which makes it a great alternative for certain applications.
+Set 12 achieves the highest accuracy and recall scores and very high precision with the MLP classifier.
+It is also the least prone to overfitting.
+We could conclude then that this is the best model.
+However, it is necessary to evaluate the particular use of the classifier to select a winner.
+Even though set 8 has the lowest scores, it includes less features and consequently runs a little faster, which makes it a great alternative when caring about efficiency.
+If high precision was a requirement, then set 13 could be considered the best option, since it achieves the highest precision score.

 ## References